 Nplate is FDA-approved to increase platelet counts in children ages 1 year and older.
 It’s given to children who’ve had ITP for at least 6 months.
 For this use, the children’s ITP hasn’t responded to past treatment with either corticosteroids, immunoglobulins, or a splenectomy.

-For more information about this use, see the section above called “Nplate for ITP.”
+For more information about this use, see the “Nplate and ITP” section above.

 Nplate for aplastic anemia

 With this condition, your bone marrow doesn’t make enough new blood cells.
-Aplastic anemia causes low levels of all your blood cell types (red blood cells, white blood cells, and platelets).
-The most common cause of aplastic anemia is your immune system mistakenly attacking certain cells in your bone marrow.
+Aplastic anemia causes low levels of all blood cell types (red blood cells, white blood cells, and platelets).
+The most common cause of aplastic anemia is a person’s immune system mistakenly attacking certain cells in their bone marrow.

-A 2019 study suggested that Nplate may be effective in increasing platelet counts in people with aplastic anemia.
-However, further research is needed because this particular study was small in size.
+A small 2019 study suggested that Nplate may be effective in increasing platelet counts in people with aplastic anemia.
+However, further research is needed.

 If you have questions about treatment options for aplastic anemia, talk with your doctor.